sthivaios/aervnu-shit-site/README.md

 Yes, my website.
 Please open a PR if you have any suggestions for it.

-I'm still fairly new to this type of thing, and errors are expected.
+I'm still fairly new to this type of thing, and messy things are expected.
 I appreciate constructive feedback and contribution.

 ## Who helped make this?